 Whether you're hanging from a pull-up bar, have your elbows in ab straps, or you're on a machine, hanging leg raises are great for ab development... if you do them right.
 But most people don't.
 They start with their legs hanging straight down then flex at their hips.
 That's mostly a hip flexor exercise, not an ab exercise.Hanging Leg Raises Done the Right Way

 Hang from a pull-up bar with an overhand grip and your hands roughly shoulder-width apart.
 Flex your hips and bend your knees, holding them above your hips in front of your torso.

-Here's how it looks in a "captain's chair" machine:
+Here's how hanging leg raises look in a "captain's chair" machine:

-The way these exercises are usually performed – with your legs hanging down and flexing at your hips – is primarily a hip flexion exercise.
+The way hanging leg raises are usually done – with your legs hanging down and flexing at your hips – is primarily a hip flexion exercise.
 Although this certainly involves the abs, the degree of involvement is negligible.
 Tuck your pelvis and you'll target the abs better.